tangollama/cis411_lab0/labreports/LAB_[tw1255].md

 It indicates that it is able to provide rapid feedback so that if a defect is introduced into the code base, it can be identified and corrected as soon as possible.
 This allows for easier deployment and is much easier to manage.

 - If you were to take the next step and ready this project for Continuous Delivery, what additional changes might you make in this configuration (conceptual, not code)?
+I would probably try to make a change that allowed for an option of no deployment no matter what just for testing.

 # Step 5: Merging the feature branch
 ``` 2ae2066 (HEAD -> master, origin/labreports, labreports) Merge branch 'labreports' of https://github.com/tw1255/cis411_lab0 into labreports